Safe to point AI at your database, because it's read-only by code, not by prompt.

 Database sessions roll on a 24-hour cycle with automatic renewal on successful validation.
 Credentials are scrubbed after 3 consecutive failures or explicit disconnect.
 A 30-day reconnect hint preserves non-secret topology (host, port, schema names) so re-authentication requires only a password, no full reconfiguration.

-The controls enterprise buyers expect from a SQL copilot at scale.
+The controls enterprise buyers expect at scale.

 See Enterprise pricing or contact us to scope a deployment.